enkidevs/curriculum/spreadsheets/intermediate/importing-data/excel-file-types.md

 These files are commonly created when you save your spreadsheet.
 They usually start with `.xl` followed by one or two characters.

-> All of the following types can be imported into your spreadsheet.

 The default file type when saving a spreadsheet is `.xlsx`.

 > 💡 If you're using a version of Excel that is older than 2007 then the file type would be `.xls`.